Pink Lemonade Bundt Cake

 To stick with an authentic “pink lemonade” flavor, stir some pink lemonade mix into a little bit of the batter!

-I used True Lemon Raspberry Lemonade for this version, because it’s what I had on hand.
+I used True Lemon Raspberry Lemonade for this version because it’s what I had on hand.

-If you’re not into drink mixes and want an all natural option, use freeze dried strawberries to make a strawberry pink lemonade bundt cake!
+If you’re not into drink mixes and want an all-natural option, use freeze-dried strawberries to make a strawberry pink lemonade bundt cake!

-Grind the strawberries up into a fine powder using a food processor, coffee grinder, or spice grinder, or purchased pre-ground strawberry powder.
+Grind the strawberries up into a fine powder using a food processor, coffee grinder, or spice grinder, or purchase pre-ground strawberry powder.
 Mix them into the batter — just like this strawberry layer cake with whipped cream frosting.

 Adding sour cream to baked goods adds both acid and extra fat to the batter.
 Adding an acidic ingredient lowers the pH of the batter, which affects the structure of the cake.
 The additional hydrogen ions from the acid break apart protein bonds, causing them to unravel.
 This tenderizes the gluten in the flour and results in a more tender crumb.

 Because right now, we’re all about baking with what we have on hand, there are lots of substitutions that work for sour cream.
-You can add buttermilk or plain full fat yogurt.
+You can add buttermilk or plain full-fat yogurt.
 Plain Greek yogurt also works as a substitution, but thin it down with a tablespoon or two of milk or water to adjust the consistency to match sour cream.

 You can also replace the sour cream with plain milk; the texture is not quite as soft, but still delicious!
-If you do this, omit the 1/2 teaspoon baking soda from the recipe.
+If you do this, omit the 1/2 teaspoon of baking soda from the recipe.